brti-dev/webdev-notes/Git.md

 ## Tricks

-### Delete a file from local repository but no remote
+### Delete a file from local repository but not remote
 1. Add all the files, individually or in a folder, that you want to remove from the repo but keep locally to .gitignore.
 2. Execute git rm --cached put/here/your/file.ext for each file or git rm --cached folder/\* if they are in a folder.
 (It is /\* because you need to escape the *)
 3. Commit your changes.